|Thea Musgrave||Light at the End of the Tunnel|

 Out of the darkest winter, birdsong, light and new beginnings.

-Aurora opens its 2021 season of London Unwrapped performances with a programme marking the centenary of the first performance of The Lark Ascending at the Queen’s Hall in London in 1921.
-In celebration of its anniversary, Elena Urioste joins Principal Players of Aurora for an intimate chamber arrangement of Ralph Vaughan Williams’ shimmering, idyllic ode to nature.
+Our Resident Orchestra Aurora opens its 2021 season of London Unwrapped performances with a programme marking the centenary of the first performance of The Lark Ascending at the Queen’s Hall in London in 1921.
+In celebration of its anniversary, Elena Urioste joins Principal Players of Aurora Orchestra for an intimate chamber arrangement of this shimmering, idyllic ode to nature by Ralph Vaughan Williams.

 Maurice Ravel first visited London in 1909 as guest of Vaughan Williams, having taught him for three months in Paris the previous year.
 Vaughan Williams’ own work shows a clear influence from his French Impressionist friend and teacher.
 Ravel’s delicate and luminous instrumental textures are showcased in the Introduction and Allegro, which was commissioned by a harp manufacturer to display the expressive range of the instrument.